hypre-space/hypre/babel-runtime/HYPRE_README.txt

-The file configure.ac differs from the normal Babel configure.ac: it has a few changes to support hypre.
-Search for "hypre" to see them.
-The changes are mostly to disable Fortran90 and Java, because they are not available on all platforms with hypre.
-You can't override this with a configure argument.
-I have requested a change in the Babel build system which would make all this unnecessary.

-If babel-runtime is updated, it is important to regenerate "configure" using our nonstandard configure.ac.
-To do so, use autoconf version 2.59.
+As of November 14, 2005 (for the first time), this file is the only part of the babel-runtime directory which differs from the Babel group's runtime distribution.

+If you need to generate a new "configure" file, use autoconf version 2.59 (along with associated programs which come with autoconf).
 Hypre developers with the right permissions may use it as follows:
   /usr/casc/babel/apps/autoconf-2.59/bin/autoconf configure.ac > configure
 If you don't have access to that directory, download and build your own copy of autoconf.